Lady Joan Fitzgerald

 Joan Fitzgerald, Countess of Ormond, Countess of Desmond (Irish: Siobhán Nic Gearailt) (died 1565), was an Irish noblewoman and heiress, a member of the Old English FitzGerald family, who were also known as the "Geraldines".

 She married three times.
 Her first husband was James Butler, 9th Earl of Ormond, who had been proposed as a bridegroom for Anne Boleyn in 1522 to settle a dispute over the Ormond title and estates.
 Her second was Francis Bryan, a courtier and lord justice of Ireland.
 Her third was Gerald FitzGerald, 14th Earl of Desmond.
 With her last marriage she brought a period of peace between the FitzGeralds of Desmond and the Butlers, who were hereditary enemies.
 After her death her widower resumed the old feud by attacking her son Thomas Butler, 10th Earl of Ormond.

-During her third marriage she carried on an amicable correspondence with Queen Elizabeth I of England, who recognised Lady Desmond's skill in diplomacy, and relied upon her to restore and keep the precarious peace in southern Ireland.
+During her third marriage she carried on an amicable correspondence with Queen Elizabeth I, who recognised Lady Desmond's skill in diplomacy, and relied upon her to restore and keep the precarious peace in southern Ireland.